 From left to right:

-- The Layers palette (the two stacked squares icon) is used to see the different elements in your design (like text and overlays).
-If you’ve added text and overlays to your photo, this button will be useful.
+- The Layers palette (the two stacked squares icon) is used to see the different elements in your design (like text and graphics).
+If you’ve added text and graphics to your photo, this button will be useful.
 If you’re only using the touch up effects, ignore it.

 - The Alignment palette lets your align objects on your canvas with a grid or with each other.